 It is hard not to overuse the word ancient when talking about Israel.
 History was made here, but the highlights include not only centuries old biblical cities but also the saltiest sea on earth – the Dead Sea, fascinating local markets, incredible desert landscapes, and the high-rise metropolis of Tel Aviv.

-Located in the Judean Mountains between the Mediterranean Sea and the Dead Sea, Jerusalem’s Old City, has a history that stretches back more than 3,000 years, is surrounded by impressive 16th century Ottoman city walls.
-The present street plan dates largely from Byzantine times, with the walls and ramparts dating back to the 16th century.
-The “City of Gold”, as it has come to be known in Hebrew, is a fascinatingly unique place where the 1st century rubs shoulders with the 21st century, each jostling for legitimacy and space, and where picturesque old neighbourhoods nestle against glistening office towers and high-rise apartments.
+Jerusalem’s Old City, has a history that stretches back more than 3,000 years, is surrounded by impressive 16th century Ottoman city walls.
+A fascinatingly unique place where the 1st century rubs shoulders with the 21st century, where picturesque old neighbourhoods nestle against glistening office towers and high-rise apartments.
 It is one of those places which has to be seen to be believed.

-The Dead Sea One of the most spectacular natural and spiritual landscapes in the whole world, the Dead Sea is the lowest body of water on earth, the lowest point on earth, and the world’s richest source of natural salts, hiding wonderful treasures that accumulated throughout thousands of years.
-As its name evokes, the Dead Sea is devoid of life due to an extremely high content of salts and minerals which gives its waters the renowned curative powers, therapeutic qualities, and its buoyancy.
-Because the salt content is four times that of most world’s oceans, you can float in the Dead Sea without even trying, which makes swimming here a truly unique experience not to be missed: this is the only place in the world where you can recline on the water to read a newspaper!
+The Dead Sea The lowest body of water on earth the Dead Sea is devoid of life due to an extremely high salt content, which gives its waters theraputic qualities and buoyancy.
+Because the salt content is four times that of most world’s oceans, you can float in the Dead Sea without even trying, and the only place in the world where you can recline on the water to read a newspaper!
+A truly unique experience!

 An important town on the northern shore of the Sea of Galilee and home to apostles Peter, James, Andrew and John.
 Archaeological excavations have revealed two ancient synagogues built one over the other.